Get the AI Strategy Playbook Now

 • Chat support

-• Communities – With the number of Apple fans out there its no surprise that you can easily connect with them across channels such as YouTube to find help and support, lessons on software and much more.
+• Communities: Given the number of Apple fans out there, it’s no surprise that you can easily connect with them across channels such as YouTube to find help and support, lessons on software, and much more.

 Apple’s Key Activities